mbiesiad/COVID-19-World-Data/README.md

 # COVID-19-World-Data [WIP]
 All officially confirmed cases of covid infection in Poland &amp; few others European countries.
 Listed by first day of official case, number of cases (csv, json, xml format).
 Countries data: Poland, Germany, Czech Republic, France, Slovakia, Spain, UK, Canada, USA, Israel, Japan and more.
+Table of contents is [here](#table-of-contents).

 *Update: extended also with Non-EU countries (see below)*